Azure/GuardrailsSolutionAccelerator/docs/controls.md

       ![BreakGlassAccountProcedure.txt uploaded to the storage account](/docs/media/BreakGlassAccountProcedure.png)

-3. Break Glass Accounts Owners contacs information
+3. Break Glass Accounts Owners contacts information

-      Break Glass Account must be owned by  in the orgnization, the owner is the manager of the accounts , the solution will verify if the manager information for both Break Glass Accounts is populated, once the solution detects the manager information for both accounts,  the check mark status will be changed from (❌) to (✔️).
+      Break Glass Account must be owned by  in the organization, the owner is the manager of the accounts , the solution will verify if the manager information for both Break Glass Accounts is populated, once the solution detects the manager information for both accounts,  the check mark status will be changed from (❌) to (✔️).

       ![BreakGlassAccountProcedure.txt uploaded to the storage account](/docs/media/BreakGlassAccountOwnersContactInformation.png)